 One of the key requirements of experimental control software is that it has good temporal precision.
-PsychoPy aims to be as precise as possible in this domain and can achieve excellent results depending on your experiment and hardware.
+PsychoPy® aims to be as precise as possible in this domain and can achieve excellent results depending on your experiment and hardware.
 It also provides you with a precise log file of your experiment to allow you to check the precision with which things occurred.
-Some general considerations are discussed here and there are links with specificTiming.

 BUT there are many components to getting good timing, and many ways that your timing could be less-than-perfect.
-So if timing is important to you then you should really read this entire section of the PsychoPy manually and you should test your timing using dedicated hardware (photodiodes, microphones or, ideally the Black Box Toolkit).
-We can’t emphasise enough how many ways there are for your hardware and/or operating system to break the good timing that PsychoPy is providing.
+So if timing is important to you then you should really read this entire section of the PsychoPy® manual and you should test your timing using dedicated hardware (photodiodes, microphones or, ideally the Black Box Toolkit).
+We can’t emphasise enough how many ways there are for your hardware and/or operating system to break the good timing that PsychoPy® is providing.

 There are certain steps that we strongly advise you to take before running an experiment that needs to be temporally precise in PsychoPy, or indeed any other software:

 Read this timing megastudy by Bridges et al (2020) which compares several pieces of behavioural software in terms of their temporal precision.
 You can find a summary of the results here: Mega-timing study data